idreamsi/LoRa-GPS-Tracker/binaries/README.md

 1. Connect the Seeeduino XIAO to your computer.
 2. Use tweezers or short lines to short the RST pins twice quickly.
 3. The orange LED lights flicker on and light up.
+An external drive named Arduino should appear in your PC.
+Drag the the downloaded ```UF2 files``` to the Arduino drive.

 # Wio Terminal: Enter Bootloader Mode
 Entering the bootloader mode by sliding the power switch twice quickly.
-To Enter Bootloader: Slide the switch twice very quickly

-An external drive named Arduino should appear in your PC.
+To Enter Bootloader: Slide the switch twice very quickly An external drive named Arduino should appear in your PC.
 Drag the the downloaded ```UF2 files``` to the Arduino drive.